 Most users will probably want to stick with 1 or -1 for search_mode, but if you’re working with a large amount of data, 2 or -2 will reduce the impact.

 For instance, in the formula =XLOOKUP(E3,A2:A10,D2:D10,”not found”,-1,1), Excel finds the exact match or next and smallest value matching the lookup value in cell E2 and returns it.
 With search_mode set as 1, Excel will search in ascending order, returning the first matching value in the range.

 In this instance, with the value in E2 set as 110, and with no values offering an exact match, the next and smallest result is ID number 109.

 If you’ve used all optional arguments in your XLOOKUP criteria, make sure to close your formula with a closing parenthesis and press enter (or click on another empty cell) to see the result of your XLOOKUP query.

 If you’re looking to search through complex Excel spreadsheets, lookup functions like XLOOKUP offer the best way to do it.
 Data analysis is all about manipulating data to find the answers you’re looking for—XLOOKUP is one of many essential Excel formulas that data analysts need to have in their repertoire to do just that.

-If you’re new to data analysis and you’re trying to build your skillset a little further, you can try out a free data analytics short course, with five daily lessons to help you see whether it’s the right career track for you.
+If you’re new to data analysis and you’re trying to build your skillset a little further, you can try out CareerFoundry’s free data analytics short course, with five daily lessons to help you see whether it’s the right career track for you.
 For those curious to learn more, we’ve got a number of useful articles you can take a look at next, including: